wahidawari/GuitarTrainer/README.md

 ```

 ### Create standalone application
-You can also create a standalone application for MacOS or Window by yourself.
+You can also create a standalone application for MacOS or Windows by yourself.
 For MacOS you can use py2app:
 ```
 python3.8 setup.py py2app
 ```